FAIRmat-NFDI/pynxtools/docs/learn/pynxtools/architecture.md

 ## Shared NXdata detection: `pynxtools.nexus.nxdata`

-The [NeXus Data Plotting Standard](https://manual.nexusformat.org/examples/python/plotting/index.html) defines three conventions — v3 (NIAC2014), v2 (~2004), and v1 (oldest) — for identifying the plottable signal and its axes in an `NXdata` group.
+The [NeXus Data Plotting Standard](https://manual.nexusformat.org/examples/python/plotting/index.html) defines three conventions — v3 (NIAC2014), v2 (~2004), and v1 (oldest) — for identifying the plottable signal and its axes in an `NXdata` group (see [NeXus manual > Find the plottable data](https://manual.nexusformat.org/datarules.html#find-plottable-data)).
 Rather than duplicating this logic in the annotator and the validator, pynxtools centralizes it in `pynxtools.nexus.nxdata` with no logging dependency.

 ### Public API